MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/applocker-csp.md

 ## <a href="" id="settingssplashapps"></a>Settings apps that rely on splash apps

-When you create a list of allowed apps in Windows 10 Mobile, you must also include the subset of Settings apps that rely on splash apps in your list of allowed apps.
 These apps are blocked unless they are explicitly added to the list of allowed apps.
-The following table shows the subset of Settings apps that rely on splash apps .
+The following table shows the subset of Settings apps that rely on splash apps.

 The product name is first part of the PackageFullName followed by the version number.